-Katherine Mattes is Senior Professor of the Practice and Director of the Tulane Law School Criminal Justice Clinic.
-She specializes in criminal litigation at all levels of practice, including trial, appellate, post-conviction and federal habeas.
-She has particular expertise in the intersection of criminal justice and mental illness, specifically mental competency to proceed and the defense of not guilty by reason of insanity.
-She has been at the forefront of criminal justice reform in the state of Louisiana, and her advocacy has transformed the lives of hundreds of accused and incarcerated persons, especially those living with mental illness and juveniles sentenced to life-without-the-possibility-of-parole, and people serving life sentences under Louisiana’s “habitual offender” law.
+Katherine Mattes specializes in criminal litigation at all levels of practice, including trial, appellate, post-conviction, federal habeas, and clemency.
+She has expertise in the intersection of criminal law and mental illness, specifically mental competency to proceed and the insanity defense.
+She has been at the forefront of criminal justice reform in the state of Louisiana, and her advocacy has transformed the lives of hundreds of incarcerated people, especially those living with mental illness, juveniles sentenced to life-without-the-possibility-of-parole, and people serving life sentences under Louisiana’s “habitual offender” law.

-Prior to joining the Tulane Law School faculty in 2002, Mattes was a deputy public defender in San Diego, a staff attorney at the Innocence Project New Orleans, and Assistant Special Counsel for the Judiciary Commission of Louisiana.
+Prior to joining the Tulane Law School faculty in 2002, Mattes was a deputy public defender in San Diego, CA; a staff attorney at the Innocence Project New Orleans; and Assistant Special Counsel for the Judiciary Commission of Louisiana.

 THE TULANE CRIMINAL LAW CLINIC: AN EVOLUTION INTO A COMBINED INDIVIDUAL CLIENT AND ADVOCACY CLINIC, 18 Clinical Law Review 77 (2011)

 REPRESENTING BATTERED DEFENDANTS IN LOUISIANA – A CRIMINAL DEFENSE ATTORNEY’S GUIDE TO REPRESENTING VICTIMS OF DOMESTIC VIOLENCE

 Competency to Stand Trial (Chapter), LOUISIANA CRIMINAL DEFENSE LAWYERS GUIDE TO REPRESENTING DEFENDANTS WITH MENTAL ILLNESS, 2011